rRMSAnalyzer: package to analyze RiboMethSeq data

 2’Ome profiling report

-A 2’Ome profile report (2ome_analysis) can be performed.
+A 2’Ome profiling report (2ome_analysis) can be automatically generated.
 It uses several metrics to help identify global profile of methylation between biological conditions.

 report_2ome_sites(ribo = ribo_adjusted, specie = "human", condition_col = "condition", project_name = "name_of_project", comments = "./path/to/comments_for_this_report.Rmd")

-- principal component analysis using the C-scores of the annotated
+- principal component analysis using the C-scores of all or the most

 plot_pca()

-) - heatmap using the C-scores of the annotated rRNA 2’Ome sites
+) - boxplot using the C-scores of the annotated 2’Ome sites in

 (